DataSpott/sgt_analysis/README.md

 ```bash
 docker run --rm -it Imgage-ID
 ```
-* in the docker environment start the *SGT_Analyser* with the command:
+* in the docker environment start the *SGT-Analyser* with the command:
 ```bash
 python3 sgt_analyser.py --help
 ```